s7m0n/fdupves/README.md

 # Synopsis

-fdupves is for finding duplicate video/image files in a given set of directories.
+fdupves is for finding duplicate video/image/audio/ebook files in a given set of directories.

 # Description

-Searches the given path for duplicate video or image files.
+Searches the given path for duplicate video/image/audio/ebook files.
 Such files are found by Perceptual Hash of every file.

 # Requirement